 “I realized … my long time in the Senate had equipped me to have the wisdom to know how to deal with the Congress to get things done,” he said.
 “And I want to finish it — to get that finished.”

-But instead, Democrats are now under intense pressure to choose an alternate candidate in an extremely compressed time period that one Biden adviser compared to the “Hunger Games.”
+But instead, Democrats are now under intense pressure to choose an alternate candidate in an extremely compressed time period that one Biden adviser said may be like the “Hunger Games.”

 “What campaign team is going to rise from the ashes?” the adviser asked.
 “It’s gonna be ugly.
 It’s gonna be dirty.
 It’s gonna be messy.”

 Vice President Harris, 59, is expected to be a frontrunner — and Biden endorsed her.
-But other leaders have called for an open nomination process.
+Other leaders have called for an open nomination process.
+But in the hours after the announcement, a flood of elected Democrats also threw their support behind her, including some of the governors who were thought to be potential competitors.